 In the context of work values, creativity refers to the ability to generate novel ideas, approaches, and solutions to problems (Amabile, 1996).
 According to Pink (2009), valuing creativity means recognizing and appreciating the importance of fostering an environment that encourages and rewards innovative thinking.
 Table 4 presents the level of importance respondents attributed to creativity in their work values.

-Table 4
+Table 4.
 Respondents' Perceived Importance of Work Values Related to Creativity